scriptotek/scriptotek.github.io/_posts/2016-02-02-alma-scan-in-api.md

 ```

 We now have a working script, but we should also test if each request was successful
-or not and output the status to screen.
+or not, and output the status to screen.
 The complete code is [available as a Gist](https://gist.github.com/danmichaelo/fea2a222efd00fc47531).